Grab a cup of coffee, pull up a chair, and let’s dive into the good stuff — what's working, the setbacks, and everything in between.

 This week’s content prompt is all about standing tall in what makes your business unique.

 By owning your perspective and getting clear about what you don’t do, you make room for your dream clients to lean all the way in.
-That’s the magic of a Polarizing Point of View – it doesn’t mean you’re being controversial for the sake of it.
+That’s the magic of a Polarizing Point of View (POV) – it doesn’t mean you’re being controversial for the sake of it.
 It means you’re being clear.

 This is your permission slip to say, “This is who I am, this is how I work, and this is why it works.”